 When you are serious about photography and image editing, it is very important that your monitor displays colors accurately and with the correct brightness, tone and intensity.
 Just think what happens when the screen is set too dark.
 Then your photo seems darker than it actually is.
 Then you adjust the brightness of the photo mistakenly to the bright side to make it visually match what you expected.
 If you now have the photo printed at a professional lab, the end result will be an overexposed image.
 To avoid this, the first step in your photography workflow should always be the calibration of your monitor with a device intended for that purpose, also known as a colorimeter.
 I use an old Spyder 3 pro myself, but there are multiple options that work perfectly with Linux.

-If you are interested you can still buy the Spyder 3 pro [affiliate link].
+If you are interested you can still buy the Spyder 3 pro second hand [affiliate link].

 The following examples of colorimeters works perfectly with Linux, but there are more colorimeters out there that will work fine as well with Linux.